RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Acknowledgements

 }

-\maketitlesupplementary \mysection{Implementation Details} In this section, we elaborate on the more detailed implementations for \name{} and the experiments in Sec. {{3.2}}. \paragraph{Model architecture.} We adapt SigLIP~\cite{zhai2023sigmoid} as the vision encoder, which is pre-trained on WebLI~\cite{chen2022pali} with a resolution of 384$\times$384.
+\maketitlesupplementary \mysection{Implementation Details} In this section, we elaborate on the more detailed implementations for \name{} and the experiments in Sec. {{3.1}}. \paragraph{Model architecture.} We adapt SigLIP~\cite{zhai2023sigmoid} as the vision encoder, which is pre-trained on WebLI~\cite{chen2022pali} with a resolution of 384$\times$384.
 We use a 2-layer MLP~\cite{liu2024improved} as the projector to project the image features into the word embedding space.
 For the language model, we choose Llama-3.1~\cite{meta2024introducing} 8B, which uses a tokenizer with a vocabulary of 128K tokens.
-Our model is trained on sequences of 8,192 tokens. \paragraph{Experiment setting.} Here we describe the training details of \name{}.
-We adopt a curriculum learning approach to progressively train \name{} as introduced in Sec. {{3.4}}. \begin{itemize} \item \emph{Stage-1: Language-image alignment.} We use LCS-558K~\cite{liu2024visual} to align the visual patch features into the word embedding space.
-During this stage, we train only the projector while keeping the other components frozen.
-The learning rate is set to 1$\times 10^{-3}$ and the training is conducted for 1 epoch with a batch size of 512.
+Our model is trained on sequences of 8,192 tokens.
+In particular, the vision encoder SigLIP $\mathcal{F}_{\text{e}}(\cdot)$ encodes the input images $X_{\text{v}} \in \mathbb{R}^{(n \times f) \times h \times w \times 3}$ into the visual features: